Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 If you OK the dialog box, then the input is sent to the pfodDevice and any touchActions for that touchZone are displayed until there is a response from the pfodDevice.

 The minimal touchActionInput opens with a blank input.
-If you link the touchActionInput to a label, the current contents of the that label are used as the default value for the dialog input.
+If you link the touchActionInput to a label, the current contents of the that label are used as the initial value for the dialog input.
 This lets you edit an existing label.

 SliderInput Example